KatherineWasmer/SpectrumPRS/README.md

 # Polygenic Risk Scoring for ASD
 This is the source code for my MDS Capstone project at the University of Michigan.
+This repo will be subject to occasional updates to fix bugs in my code or add new information.

 ## Data sets and sampling